quantrocket-llc/IBC/userguide.md

-# **IBC USER GUIDE**
+# IBC USER GUIDE

+## Important Notes

->IMPORTANT NOTES REGARDING TWS 974 and Gateway 975 and later versions
+### Auto-restart in TWS 974 and Gateway 975

->
->In TWS 974, IBKR have changed the way the autologoff function works within TWS.
-Starting with that version, when the time approaches the configured autologoff time, logoff can be deferred once by changing the autologoff time in the 'Exit Session Setting' dialog as in earlier versions, but when the new autologoff time arrives, TWS will logoff even if the user (or IBC) changes the autologoff time again.
+TWS 974 and Gateway 975 changed how autologoff works.
+When the configured time approaches, logoff can be deferred once by changing the autologoff time in the 'Exit Session Setting' dialog as in earlier versions, but when the new time arrives, TWS will logoff even if the autologoff time is changed again.
+The `IbAutoClosedown=no` setting therefore no longer works properly.

->
->This defeats the mechanism that IBC used with earlier TWS versions to prevent autologoff, by changing the configured autologoff each time the 'Exit Session Setting' dialog was displayed.
-Because of this, you should no longer use the `IbAutoClosedown=no` setting because it won't work properly.
->
->Furthermore, in Gateway 975 IBKR have introduced the same autologoff functionality as TWS: ie the Gateway will no longer run continuously, and will insist on shutting down every day.
->
->Instead you have two options:
->
+There are two alternatives:

+1. Configure the TWS 974 and Gateway 975 auto-restart function, and configure IBC to run as a Java agent.
+See the **Java Agent Mode** section below for more information.

->1.
-Restart IBC afresh each day you want to run TWS or Gateway.
-This option is useful if you want to automate login to TWS, and you're not enrolled in IBKR's security device scheme (so that you do not need to be present).
-You can use Task Scheduler (on Windows) or crontab (on Linux) to automatically start IBC at the appropriate time.
+2. Restart IBC each day.
+This is useful if you want to automate login to TWS, and you're not enrolled in IBKR's security device scheme (so that you do not need to be present).
+You can use Task Scheduler (on Windows) or crontab (on Linux) to start IBC at the appropriate time.
 You'll find sections on using Task Scheduler or crontab to start IBC towards the end of this document.
->
->2.
-Abandon the use of IBC and instead use the autorestart mechanism provided by TWS 974, Gateway 975 and later versions.
-To use this, you have to start TWS or Gateway with the .exe files or scripts provided by IBKR, because IBC cannot work with this mechanism.
-On Windows, these files are `C:\Jts\nnn\tws.exe` for TWS, and `C:\Jts\ibgateway\nnn\ibgateway.exe` for Gateway (note that desktop icons are also provided).
-On Linux, the files are `~/Jts/nnn/tws` for TWS, and `~/Jts/ibgateway/nnn/ibgateway` for Gateway. nnn is the TWS version number.

->IMPORTANT
->
+### Differences Between IBController and IBC

->If you have previously been using IBController and are switching over to IBC, there are some differences that you need to be aware of: there is more information about this in the **Changes from IBController** section at the end of this document.
+If you have previously been using IBController and are switching over to IBC, there are some differences that you need to be aware of: there is more information about this in the **Changes from IBController** section at the end of this document.

->
->Make sure you read the information in the **Scope of this User Guide** section.
+Make sure you read the information in the **Scope of this User Guide** section.

->
->IBC can be used to start TWS running the demo account.
+IBC can be used to start TWS running the demo account.
 However there are many ways in which the demo account differs from a live or a paper trading account, which may occasionally cause some inconvenience.
 In particular when you login to the demo account you are actually allocated a random account number, and when you log out this account may then be allocated to another user.
 Next time you log in to the demo account, you are unlikely to be allocated the same account as before, and even if you are given the same one, any settings you made last time round will have changed.
-IBC makes no attempt to avoid these situations: they are simply an inevitable by-product of using the demo system, which is not intended for any serious usage.
+IBC makes no attempt to avoid these
+situations: they are simply an inevitable by-product of using the demo system, which is not intended for any serious usage.

->
->Note that in the remainder of this document, 'Unix' is used to refer to all Unix-derived operating systems, including Linux and macOS.
+Note that in the remainder of this document, 'Unix' is used to refer to all Unix-derived operating systems, including Linux and macOS.